Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 The Key Vault service relies on Azure Active Directory to authenticate requests to its APIs.
 The [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) package provides a variety of credential types that your application can use to do this.
 The [README for `@azure/identity`](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity/README.md) provides more details and samples to get you started.

-In order to interact with the Azure Key Vault service, you will need to create an instance of the [`CertificateClient`](#create-certificate-client) class, a **vault url** and a credential object.
+In order to interact with the Azure Key Vault service, you will need to create an instance of the `KeyClient` class, a **vault url** and a credential object.
 The examples shown in this document use a credential object named [`DefaultAzureCredential`][default_azure_credential], which is appropriate for most scenarios, including local development and production environments.
 Additionally, we recommend using a [managed identity][managed_identity] for authentication in production environments.

 Here's a quick example.
 First, import `DefaultAzureCredential` and `KeyClient`: